absceptual/ape-overlay/README.md

 ## TODO
+  - Make the overlay *actually* an overlay
+  - Fix wndproc handler on wm_quit and other shit
-  - Make viewport update dynamically depending on where the overlay is positioned (wayyyy later)
+  - Make viewport update dynamically depending on where the overlay is positioned
+  	- Dynamically make first viewport based on overlay
+  - Add checks to render_list to differenitate between primitives that require sets of vertices or just a standalone vertex
-	- Figure out how to use index buffer for efficiency
+	- Figure out how to use index buffer for efficiency when rendering
   - Find a faster method to get shader bytecode
-  - Add checks to render_list to differenitate between primitives that require sets of vertices or just a standalone vertex
-	- Add projection matrix so we can use our vertex shader to take screen coordinates instead of gay, confined Direct3D coordinates
-	- Dynamically make first viewport based on overlay
   - Fix rotation for line thickness
-  - Make the overlay *actually* an overlay
-	- Fix wndproc handler on wm_quit and other shit
-  - cleanup codebase
+  - Cleanup codebase

 ## Notes